afcarl/csxdata/Readme.md

 ###Sequence
 Frame for holding sequential data.

-Not very general implementation.
+Not a very general implementation.
 Tested only on text data with Recurrent Neural Networks.
 The constructor parameters **n_gram** and **timestep** are used to reorder and chop up the sequence to form a 3D t, N, d representation of it where t is the timestep's length, N is the total number of samples (or the current batch size) and d is the embedding dimension